brian14708/wh-briefings/presidential-actions/2021-12/2021-12-21-memorandum-on-the-presidential-determination-pursuant-to-section-303-of-the-defense-production-act-of-1950-as-amended.md

 date: '2021-12-21'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/21/memorandum-on-the-presidential-determination-pursuant-to-section-303-of-the-defense-production-act-of-1950-as-amended/
 published_time: 2021-12-21 17:56:18-05:00
-title: Memorandum on the Presidential Determination Pursuant to Section 303 of the Defense Production Act of 1950, as amended
+title: "Memorandum on the Presidential Determination Pursuant to Section 303 of the\
+  \ Defense Production Act of 1950, as\_amended"
 ---

 Presidential Determination